divvungiellatekno/course-HU-2023/slides.md

 That is, the dominating language technology paradigm — machine learning & neural nets (ML) — has very little to offer.

-Especially since normativity and language care and support is much more central to minorities.
+Especially since normativity and language care and support is typically much more central to minorities.

 </v-clicks>